 Just as rich, fertile soil is the foundation of a healthy garden, so is nutrition for you.
 One of the first things we do in our work together is to ensure you’re eating food that is optimal for your individual metabolic requirements.

-It is then that I consider how the plants have grown in relationship to each other.
+Next, I consider how the plants have grown in relationship to each other.
 Often a plant, even if very beautiful, needs to be removed for the overall health of the garden.

-Just as the garden needs regular care, so it is very important to attend to your health, on a daily basis.
+Just as the garden needs regular care, so it is very important to attend to your health on a daily basis.
 We talk about how to easily incorporate lifestyle changes to ensure your good health.

 Another belief of mine is that art encourages healing.
 The art of the garden outside is reflected inside with original paintings on the walls.
-My entire focus is to create a place of healing energy, where you can come and heal not only your physical illness, but your inner grief and traumas as well.
+My entire focus is to create a place of healing energy where you can come and heal not only your physical illness, but your inner grief and traumas as well.